MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Homework/README.md

 ## Introduction

-Homework helps to practise and deepen the learning that takes place in school.
+Homework reinforces and extends the learning that happens in school.
+Without keeping a homework record, it's easy to overestimate how much has actually been done.

 ## Task